clockworksspheres/ramdisk/README.md

 PySide6 cross platform library for the Graphical User Interface.
 PySide6 rarely works with the latest release of Python.

-Pyinstaller cross platform library to create the installer to bundle the GUI into a windows app package
+Pyinstaller cross platform library to create the installer to bundle the GUI into a windows and linux executable, and a macOS app.

 packaging.version.parse is to replace distutils.version.LooseVersion, for comparing versions of operating systems in CheckApplicable.
-As of 4/13/25, CheckApplicable is entirely distutils, and needs to be refactored to packaging for python 3.10+.

 pywin32 is needed for reading/configuring hardware specifics.